 What are right to work checks?

-A right to work check, either online or manual, is a check to ensure that a person isn’t disqualified from working in the UK, or from carrying out the work in question, by reason of their immigration status.
+Right to work checks are mandatory in the UK to ensure that a person isn’t disqualified from working in the UK, or from carrying out the work in question, by reason of their immigration status.

 What are the three steps of a right to work document check?

-The three basic steps when conducting a manual check are to ask to see original documents from either List A or List B of acceptable documents; check these are valid, with the individual present; and make and retain copies.
+The three basic steps when conducting a manual check are to ask to obtain original documents from either List A or List B of acceptable documents; check these are valid, with the individual present; and retain copies of the check.

 What counts as proof of eligibility to work in the UK?